zimolzak/psci-resource-proposal/README.md

 This VA Patient Safety Center of Inquiry (PSCI) focuses on measurement of patient safety.
-Prior work by the Center for Innovations in Quality, Effectiveness and Safety (IQuESt) has been conducted to develop a series of Safer Dx framework guided rules-based *e-triggers* to facilitate the measurement of diagnostic errors in primary care and emergency department settings.
+Prior work by the Center for Innovations in Quality, Effectiveness and Safety (IQuESt) has been conducted to develop a series of Safer Dx framework-guided rules-based *e-triggers* to facilitate the measurement of diagnostic errors in primary care and emergency department settings.
 These e-triggers enabled the measurement of diagnostic safety issues via electronic health record